isomerpages/moe-psgrepository/_welcome-to-the-psg/Your Support Circle.md

 variant: tiptap
 description: ""
 ---
-<p>Every PSG belongs to a Support Circle usually with fellow PSGs near them,
+<p>Every PSG belongs to a Support Circle, usually with fellow PSGs near them,
 so you have a community that you can always turn to.​ JCs and Millenia Institute are in one Support Circle while the rest of the Support Circles are based on <a href="https://www.moe.gov.sg/about-us/organisation-structure/sd/school-clusters" rel="noopener nofollow" target="_blank">school clusters</a>.</p>
 <p>Support Circles offer a great opportunity to learn and share ideas with
 other PSGs.
-More experienced parents can share their experience and advice with younger parents too.
-Check out what Support Circles have done on
-<a href="/be-inspired/" rel="noopener nofollow" target="_blank">'Be Inspired'</a>.</p>
+They also provide a space for more experienced parents to share their experience and advice with younger parents.
+Check out what Support Circles have done on <a href="/be-inspired/" rel="noopener nofollow" target="_blank">'Be Inspired'</a>.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PSG Guide/Support_Circles_Final.png">